Cloud manufacturing may not be a familiar term to everyone. But there are good reasons to get acquainted with it.

 Having the possibility to quote and send parts to production without first establishing connections in the industry makes short go-to-market times possible.

-For prototyping, iterations and first full products, cloud manufacturing is the perfect answer.
+For rapid prototyping, iterations and first full products, cloud manufacturing is the perfect answer.

 The same applies to on-demand manufacturing.